MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ### Session controls

 **Session control is available for any browser on any major platform on any operating system**.
 We recommend using Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).
 Access to mobile and desktop apps can also be blocked or allowed.

 > [!NOTE]
-> Using the **Client app** filter in access policies can cause the resulting user session to be proxied by Cloud App Security.
->
-> In access policies, when using the **Client app** filter, it defaults to **Mobile and desktop**.
-This can cause the resulting user session to be proxied by Cloud App Security.
-To void this behavior, set the value to **Browser**.
->
-> By default, evaluating whether an app is mobile or desktop can cause the resulting user session to be proxied by Cloud App Security.
-To avoid this behavior, set the Client App filter in your Access policies to be equal to **Browser**.

-> [!NOTE]
 > Cloud App security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in class encryption.
 Native client apps and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.